RavensbourneWebMedia/Web-development-workshop/sessions/week-11.md

 	`cat.name`

-2. using *bracket notation*, where we write the variable name, then square brackets with the property name inside in speech marks
+2. using *bracket notation*, where we write the variable name, then *square brackets* with the property name in speech marks

 	`cat["name"]`